Nasdaq, S&P 500 scale new peak as jobs recovery gains traction

 Technology, healthcare and communication services sector indexes were at their peaks.

-Advancing issues outnumbered decliners by a 2-to-1 ratio on the NYSE and by a 2.1-to-1 ratio on the Nasdaq.
+Advancing issues outnumbered decliners by a 1.8-to-1 ratio on the NYSE and by a 1.9-to-1 ratio on the Nasdaq.

-The S&P 500 posted 30 new 52-week highs and one new low while the Nasdaq recorded 95 new highs and 11 new lows.
+The S&P 500 posted 31 new 52-week highs and one new low, while the Nasdaq recorded 129 new highs and 23 new lows.

 Reporting by Devik Jain and Medha Singh in Bengaluru; Editing by Maju Samuel